Metabolic Health as an Essential Consideration When Using Antipsychotic Medications

 Activity Components for Continuing Education Credit:

 To obtain continuing education credit, complete the required materials.
 This continuing education activity contains a pre-test, written article, post-test, and program evaluation.
-Credit will be awarded upon successful completion of the post-test activity, with a score of 80% or better.
+Credit will be awarded upon successful completion of the post-test activity, with a score of over 70%.

 Disclosures: